 Arr, cheer up, me buccos.
 We know that a pirate's nothing without the taste of the salt air and a fair following wind, so get yerself to the port and, by selecting the jetty, see if ye can board a vessel!

 The information below covers all you need to know to run a voyage.
 You can also learn more about voyage types.

 The Port Interface and Boarding a Vessel

-Clicking on the jetty exit should present you with the port interface and a list of vessels that you might board.
+Selecting the jetty exit should present you with the port interface and a list of vessels that you might board.

-Click on a ship to go aboard.
+Select a ship to go aboard.
 Vessels belonging to your crew that are in your current port will be shown, along with any vessels manned by your crewmates that are presently out at sea but not engaged in battle.
 If your crew is in battle, you will only be able to join them after the melee is concluded.
 Note that most crews appreciate their fellow pirates asking permission on crew chat before boarding a crew vessel at sea.